stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

    > COBI is a Polish manufacturer of high quality construction blocks manufactured in its own production facility  in the Special Economic Zone in Mielec (Sub-Carpathian region, Poland, European Union).

+3. So, not a Chinese company.

    > The construction blocks are manufactured from the highest quality European raw materials, have certificates and meet all the necessary standards and restrictive requirements of the European Union for products for children.

+4. Obviously trying to complete with LEGO and demonstrate their quality.

    > COBI is also an importer and distributor of a wide range of licensed toys, such as: interactive toys, creative sets, educational and strategy games, dolls, action figures, plastic models for gluing and folding and many others.

-3. Yes, they make toys other than building blocks.
-Will these other toys detract from the quality of their own building sets?
+5. Yes, they make toys other than building blocks.
+Will this other business pull COBI's attention from the quality of their building sets?

 ### Packaging

 Before we build the model, let's take a look at the packaging:

-2. The box itself and artwork is on par with LEGO quality.
+1. The box itself (cardboard thickness) and colorful artwork is on par with LEGO quality.
+The graphics are polished and grab the eye.
-3. The model is highlighted with a simulated background.
+2. The front of the box places the M60 model in a simulated battle environment.
+That's a nice touch.
-4. Provides the a piece count; for this model 605 elements and 2 figurines (not minifigs and more on this later); an "American Officer" and an "American Soldier".
+3. The number of pieces for this model is 605 elements and 2 figurines; an "American Officer" and an "American Soldier".
-5. No stickers is a highlight and I am always disappointed with LEGO includes them with their models.
+4. No stickers is a huge win for me.
+I've not purchased LEGO sets because they include stickers.
+It always seems like a "cheap out" instead of being "pad printed" as COBI highlights on their box.
-6. We even get technical information for not only the M60, but the included M16.
+5. We even get technical information for not only the M60, but the included M16.
+This is the only place you find this information.
+Unfortunately, COBI doesn't include any additional details in the building instructions.
-7. Count me impressed with the initial presentation of the model.
-8. Scan the QR code and it takes you directly to the model page, not their main page.
-That's a nice feature because on their model page you'll find a complete description and history of the M60, model specifications, a virtual instruction manual, owner comments, related and products. (video)
+6. Scan the QR code with your phones camera and it takes you directly to the COBI model page, not their main page.
+That's a nice feature because on their model page you'll find a complete description and history of the M60, model specifications, a virtual instruction manual, owner comments, and related products. (video)

 ### View COBI Build Images